Joy-the-writer/Joy-the-writer/README.md

 - 👋 Hi, I’m @Joy-the-writer
 - 👀 I’m interested in technical writing
-- 🌱 I’m currently learning technical writing
+- 🌱 I’m a technical writer
 - 💞️ I’m looking to collaborate on expert
 - 📫 How to reach me ekhatorjoy0825@gmail.com
 - 😄 Pronouns: ...